 By using carefully placed locators and supports, a fixture essentially eliminates unwanted motion.
 This is crucial for preventing products from shifting, wobbling, or falling, which can look messy and even be a safety risk.
 Effective quality control during the design phase ensures that every fixture provides the stability needed to maintain a polished and appealing product presentation, no matter how much foot traffic you get.

-Prioritizing Safety and Ergonomics
+Why Safety and Ergonomics Always Come First

 A great fixture is a safe fixture, for both your employees and your customers.
 Safety and ergonomics should be at the forefront of the design process, not an afterthought.
 This means thinking through every interaction someone might have with the display.
 Are there sharp corners that could cause scrapes?
 Are there pinch points where fingers could get caught?
 Is the fixture stable enough to prevent tipping if bumped?